amgregory-eiu-edu/amplitude-custom-modules/readme.md

 For example:
 - `form_monitor` may detect frequent validation errors, indicating a struggle to complete a form.
 - `devtools_observer` might signal that the user has opened browser developer tools.
-- `ip_address_monitor` could detect a change in the user's public IP address mid-session.
+- `ip_address_monitor` could detect a change in the user's public IP address mid-session, or mobile device switching from cellular to WIFI.
 - `cookie_monitor` may detect modified or cleared cookies during a sensitive process.

 Individually, these events might be harmless or accidental.
 But when **multiple signals occur within the same session**, it paints a much clearer picture: